top of page

 I was heart-broken to see William's mug shot.
 I knew most would see the face of a criminal, a bad guy, a monster who deserved the harshest sentence.
 When we label, we explain away what we don't understand.
 I saw a 9 year old boy who taught me more about patience, understanding, empathy, and compassion than I ever learned in any graduate class on teaching.

 Many imagine themselves morally superior and look on broken boys like him with contempt.
 We pathologize; we blame the parents, but do not look any farther.
 We absolve the collective self of any responsibility for the seeds of thought that became things like guns and jails or intangible things like redlines, voter suppression, and job discrimination that contribute to injustice, feelings of hopelessness, and human suffering.
 We do not examine economic or public policies that put inordinate strains and stresses on people and destroy families.
 We have laws that incentivize divorce and economic policies that punish frugality, responsibility and industry.
-The government creates the problems it then attempts to solve, yet does a very poor job of raising other people's children.
+The government creates the problems, displacement, and implosions it then attempts to solve, yet does a very poor job of raising other people's children.

 If, in our way of life, we allow fear and violence to fester, are we in any way complicit when we imagine ourselves "better than," separate and innocent?

 White nationalists, gangs, incels and other so-called monsters are more effective at recruiting broken people than the so-called good, law-abiding citizens who pay their taxes, clock in to work everyday, and mind their business.
 Gangs, hate groups, and other extremists are good at messaging: "We care!
 It's not your fault.
-We have your back!" ...until they don't.
+We have your back!"

 I withdrew from law school and became a teacher because I thought I could intervene in the lives of the children who needed a strong advocate.
 True knowledge of self- not the trivia peddling that passes for education- could provide a hedge.
 I positioned myself in the early elementary grades (2nd-5th grade), where I hoped I could make a difference for those who were most vulnerable, but I often found myself frustrated with the system itself.
 Change could not be achieved without the resolve, commitment, and good will of the community.
 The lone crusaders depicted in bellyfeel-good Hollywood movies that simplify or ignore systemic problems would never effect true, systemic and cultural change any more than a gun-slinging teacher would.

 My former student had committed a crime.
 He was judged and sentenced.
 But hadn't he already been judged and sentenced as a child by faceless adults quick to punish and expel, quick to invest in policing and penitentiaries, quick to suggest arming "good guys" with more guns, but reluctant to support policies that might help a boy rise above his circumstances?
 What possibilities might have flowered if, instead of mis-creating from fear, we created from a spirit of good-will?
 What if we shared a little more of our time, resources, connections, health, or sound mind to bless those desperate for a listening ear, a little compassion, some understanding, a second or third chance to get it right, or just a hand?
-This is not a call for government to swoop in like Robin Hood and "help;" it is a call for communities to take care of their own and resist the encroachments of the do-gooders in government.
+This is not a call for government to swoop in and "help;" it is a call for communities to take care of their own and resist the encroachments of big government.

 Many of us blessed with advantages often judge and look down on the Williams of the world with indifferent self-righteousness, when it would be more compassionate to extend a hand and promote conditions that would improve the lives of our neighbors and fellow citizens.
 Because we don't think systemically, we keep assigning blame to individuals and ignore conditions.
 There is a medical school axiom that speaks to this: if 100 people drink from a well and 90 get diarrhea, you can treat the symptoms or treat the water.
 Now, imagine the ten who didn't get sick faulting the 90 who did and preventing others from treating the well water.